Privacy Policy

 A legal disclaimer

-By accessing our website or submitting information to us, you consent to the practices described in this policy.
+By engaging our services or submitting information to us, you consent to the practices described in this policy.

 -